-For priority consideration for funding (GTAs or fellowships), Graduate Applications must be completed by:
+For priority consideration for Graduate Assistantships and/or Fellowships, two deadlines must be met:

 Application Checklist - Specific Requirements